Here are 10 of the most life-changing minimalist practices that we use as a minimal family!

 Minimalism Led us to Simplify Food

-By eating the same thing it is one less thing I have to think about and decide upon.
+Eating the same thing is one less thing I have to think about and decide upon.
 I also know what I like and have found a healthy option that I don’t mind eating day after day.

 More Family Time

 Now that we have decluttered everything I feel there is more time for our family.
 As the mom, I always felt like I spent half of my day putting away toys and cleaning up.
 Now that there is less stuff to deal with there is more time.